thautwarm/Site-32/src/PL/hrt-use-case.md

 avoid repeating code.

-However, monadic programming is not yet accepted by most programming communities, so the higher rank polymorphism is still not honored much by the whole world.
+However, monadic programming is not yet accepted by most programming communities, so the higher rank polymorphism is still not honored much in general scope.

 In this article we introduce a few "more practical" use cases for higher rank polymorphisms.